The-OpenROAD-Project/OpenLane/docs/source/analog_guide.rst

 Each subcomponents is distributed as task to the team members or sub-teams.
 Subcomponents specification allows to define the responsibility between teams and avoids a lot of confusion.

-Let's make an example specification for our project, so we will see what we are dealing with.
+Here is an example specification for this guide.

 .. list-table:: Title
    :widths: 50 50